 The Rosslyn Business Improvement District (BID) provides high-quality, customer-oriented services designed to define, enhance and continually improve Rosslyn for those who work, live, visit and do business there.
 The BID sponsors and coordinates over 200 events every year which range from fitness activities, like the Marine Corps Marathon, to movies in the park, to pop-up beer gardens and concerts.

 Courthouse is the center of Arlington County Government which includes the courts, police department, and offices for most County services.
-Surrounding the urban government center is a mix of residential, office and commercial space and includes many dining and entertainment options.
+Surrounding the urban government center is a mix of residential, office and commercial space which includes many dining and entertainment options.

 Although Courthouse began as a center of government, it is now home to a number of new and innovative companies.
 A few key companies doing business in Courthouse include: